 I have tried inversion for the relief of my own chronic lumbar back pain.
 I received no benefits whatsoever and in times when I was experiencing pain, inversion was slightly scary.

 I do see the benefits of inversion for those (in excellent shape) who want to train their core muscles with an ultra-challenging fitness routine.
 I have also tried using inversion to build my abs with mediocre results, so I discontinued the practice altogether after a short time.
 I just did not see any real rewards for all the trouble.

 If you want to try an inexpensive and self-controlled form of spinal decompression, you might want to investigate inversion techniques further.
 Some patients do report excellent results using these inversion devices for their chronic back pain.
 Others report virtual horror stories of pain, health issues and even product failure.
 A few of you have shared stories of falling off tables or having tables come apart during use.
-Not a good situation to be in for sure!
+This is not a good situation to be in, for sure!